Chicago native serving on USS Ronald Reagan receives COVID-19 vaccine

 |0

-This work, Chicago native serving on USS Ronald Reagan receives COVID-19 vaccine, by PO3 Jillian Grady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Chicago native serving on USS Ronald Reagan receives COVID-19 vaccine, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT